2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/04/25-04/29 Last frost, rice seedlings grow

-April 25th, 2025-April 29th is Spring-Middle stage of SEIMEI (Pure and clear)-17th KOU “Last frost, rice seedlings grow.”
+April 25th, 2025-April 29th is Spring-Middle of SEIMEI (Pure and clear)-17th KOU “Last frost, rice seedlings grow.”
 According to the SHICHIJYUUNIKOU (72 micro seasonal divisions), it’s getting warmer, the frost is gone, and it’s time for seedlings (especially rice) ready to start farming.

 There was news that rice planting has started in AZUMINO area (4/16).
 It’s about two months earlier than around here (southern NAGANO City).
 Sowing of buckwheat seeds also has begun in AOKI-Village in the TOUSHIN area of UEDA region.
 These areas are at a high altitude, so is there no need to worry about frost?